Phonological history of English diphthongs: Coil–curl merger

 The coil–curl or oil–earl merger is a vowel merger that historically occurred in some non-rhotic dialects of American English, making both //ə// and //ɔɪ// become //əɪ//.
 This is strongly associated with New York City English and New Orleans English, but only the latter has any modern presence of the feature.

 Cot–coat merger

 The cot–coat merger is a phenomenon exhibited by some speakers of Zulu English in which the phonemes //ɒ// and //oʊ// are not distinguished, making "cot" and "coat" homophones.
 Zulu English often also has a cot-caught merger, so that sets like "cot", "caught" and "coat" can be homophones.

 This merger can also be found in some broad Central Belt Scottish English accents.
 The merger of both sounds into //o// is standard in Central Scots.

 Line–loin merger

-The line–loin merger is a merger between the diphthongs //aɪ// and //ɔɪ// that occurs in some accents of Southern English English, Hiberno-English, Newfoundland English, and Caribbean English.
+The line–loin merger (sometimes also called the - merger, using the respective lexical set words) is a merger between the diphthongs //aɪ// and //ɔɪ// that occurs in some accents of Southern English English, Hiberno-English, Newfoundland English, Caribbean English, West Country English, and Northern England English.
 Pairs like line and loin, bile and boil, imply and employ are homophones in merging accents.